 Wild Wild Wet is an excellent waterpark, with a range of slides and rides for all ages.
 There are high speed rides and free-fall slides (think trap door!).
 It has a long lazy river and splash zones for little ones.
 The only disappointment for us was the wave pool, which was more of a ripple than a giant wave!

-The showers and changing facilities are great and have payable lockers.
+The showers and changing facilities at Wild Wild Wet are superb and have payable lockers.
 However, the place seemed very safe and we just left our bags by the lounger.
-Loungers are free and they are nearly all in the shade.
-There are lots of kiosks to buy food, though quite a lot of people seemed to take their own.
+Loungers are free and most are in the shade.

 If you enjoy looking at temples, sampling cheap authentic street food or just taking in the fragrant smells of oils, spices and flowers, Little India will give you a great taste of Singapore’s Indian community.